Hill of Allen: History

 The hill is situated at the easternmost point of the Bog of Allen and it is from this hill that the bog gets its name.
 According to legend, Fionn mac Cumhaill had a fortress on the hill and used the surrounding flatlands as training grounds for his warriors.
-In 722 A.D. the Battle of Allen was fought between the Leinstermen (Laigin), led by Murchad mac Brain Mut (King of Leinster), and the forces of Fergal mac Máele Dúin (High King of Ireland) in close proximity to the hill.
+In 722 A.D. the Battle of Allen was fought between the Leinstermen (Laigin), led by Murchad mac Brain Mut (King of Leinster), and the forces of Fergal mac Máele Dúin (High King of Ireland) near to the hill.

 Tower

 In 1859 Sir Gerard George Aylmer, the 9th Baronet of Donadea began building a circular tower on the top of the hill, which was completed in 1863.
 The tower was a folly and the names of the workmen are inscribed on the steps.

 During the construction of the tower a large coffin containing human bones was unearthed which were said to be those of Fionn mac Cumhaill.
 These were re-interred under the site.